 Choline requirements are higher during lactation than at any other time in a woman’s life, with a goal of 550 mg per day.
-Choline plays a crucial role in infant brain development and memory.
-Still, only 10% of Americans get enough choline despite its importance.
+Choline plays a crucial role in healthy infant brain development and memory.* Still, only 10% of Americans get enough choline despite its importance.
 Eggs are the richest source of choline, but don’t throw out the yolk – that’s where all the choline is!
 Other sources include salmon, chicken, liver, milk, cocoa powder, almonds, broccoli, brussels sprouts, and cauliflower.
-Unfortunately, choline is often left out of pre and postnatal vitamins because it is bulky and challenging to work within pills.
+Unfortunately, choline is often left out of pre- and postnatal vitamins because it’s bulky and challenging to work with in pills.

 DHA (docosahexaenoic acid)

-This omega-3 fatty acid is essential during pregnancy and lactation because of its role in infant brain and eye development.
-The amount of DHA in your breast milk is directly related to the amount of DHA you take in.
+This omega-3 fatty acid is essential during pregnancy and lactation because of its role in infant brain and eye development.* The amount of DHA in your breast milk is directly related to the amount of DHA you take in through your diet or supplements.
 Ensure that you get enough while breastfeeding by including DHA-rich food sources like fish low in mercury (wild-caught salmon, tuna, mackerel) or DHA in supplements certified to be free of mercury, PCBs, and other contaminants.

 For many moms, giving vitamin D drops can be difficult.
 Most babies do not like the taste of the drops and may refuse them by mouth or even when mixed into a bottle of breast milk.
-Research indicates that less than 20% of families are consistent with administering vitamin D drops each day, increasing their babies’ risk of vitamin D deficiency.
+Research indicates that less than 20% of families are consistent with administering vitamin D drops each day, which makes it difficult for baby to get enough vitamin D.